projectstorm/tornado/README.md

 ## What

 Tornado is self-hosted software for the web (currently in development) that provides digital media artists with the ability to create concept and reference boards.
-You can simply drag in images, or paste images you have copied in your clipboard, and then arrange them as you see fit.
+You can simply paste images you have copied in your clipboard, and then arrange them as you see fit.

 ## Features: